Sirimavo Bandaranaike: Second Premiership (1970–1977)

+Bandaranaike also expanded Sri Lanka's engagement with the Middle East during her premierships, strengthening relations with Arab states and pursuing a broadly pro-Arab foreign policy.
+Her governments developed closer ties with the United Arab Republic and Iraq, while also supporting the Palestinian cause and the Palestine Liberation Organisation.
+This policy contributed to the deterioration of Sri Lanka's relations with Israel and the eventual severing of diplomatic ties between the two countries.

+JVP insurrection (1971)

 Despite Bandaranaike's efforts to address the country's economic problems, unemployment and inflation remained unchecked.
 After just 16 months in power, Bandaranaike's government was almost toppled by the 1971 Janatha Vimukthi Peramuna Insurrection of left-wing youths.
 Though aware of the militant stance of the Janatha Vimukthi Peramuna (People's Liberation Front), Bandaranaike's administration initially failed to recognise them as an imminent threat, dismissing them as idealists.

 On 6 March, militants attacked the U.S. Embassy in Colombo, leading to the declaration of a state of emergency on 17 March.
 In early April, attacks on police stations evidenced a well-planned insurgency which Ceylon's small army was ill-equipped to handle.
 Calling on its allies for assistance, the government was saved largely because of Bandaranaike's neutral foreign policy.
 The Soviet Union sent aircraft to support the Ceylonese government; arms and equipment came from Britain, the United Arab Republic, the United States and Yugoslavia; medical supplies were provided by East and West Germany, Norway and Poland; patrol boats were sent from India; and both India and Pakistan sent troops.
 On 1 May, Bandaranaike suspended government offensives and offered an amnesty, which resulted in thousands of surrenders.
 The following month a second amnesty was offered.
 Bandaranaike established a National Committee of Reconstruction to re-establish civil authority and provide a strategic plan for dealing with those captured or surrendered insurgents.
 One of the Bandaranaike's first actions after the conflict was to expel North Korean diplomats, as she suspected they had fomented the radical discontent.
 The saying "She was the only man in her cabinet" – attributed to her political opponents in the 1960s – resurfaced during the height of the insurgency, as Bandaranaike proved that she had become a "formidable political force".